SDS And Why

 How Often Does SDS Need to Be Updated?
 Here’s What Actually Matters

 You’re in the middle of a routine inventory check when you notice something odd: the safety data sheet (SDS) for a chemical you’ve used a hundred times looks… different.
 The hazard symbols have changed.
+The first aid instructions seem off.
 And wait—didn’t this product used to require gloves?
-The first aid instructions seem off.
 Now it says a respirator is mandatory.

 So how often does SDS actually need to be updated?
 The short answer is: whenever the information changes.
 But the real answer is more nuanced—and more urgent.
 Let’s break down what you need to know before that next audit comes around.